 To be considered for a Federal Work-Study position at Penn College:

 - Be sure you previously submitted your Penn College Financial Aid Authorization (FAA) in the Financial Information section of SIS.

 - Complete a FAFSA for the academic year.

 - Complete a Work-Study application via myPCT Portal starting the week before Fall or Spring Semester begins.
 For summer Work-Study, you can apply on the first day of Summer and Fall scheduling.

-If you qualify, you will be notified via email and you must accept or reject the award by return email.
+If you qualify, you’ll be notified via email.
+You must accept or reject the award by return email.
 It is important to list all hours of your availability on the work-study application, as well as your work experience and the major in which you are enrolled.

-While we make every attempt to place a student in an area that matches their major, this is not always possible.
-Note that we typically receive more applications than we have open positions.
+While we do our best to place students in areas that match their major, this isn't always possible.
+We typically receive more applications than we have open positions.
 It is your responsibility to find a position which fits your academic schedule and for adhering to the work schedule that you and your supervisor agree upon.